 Do not park in lots that are signed as "Tow Away Zones," or in spaces that obstruct the normal flow of traffic, including sidewalks, right-of-ways, driveways, etc., or in front of fire hydrants.
 Vehicles found in violation of these areas may be towed or ticketed.
 Beware of self-parking or paying to park in improper spaces, such as on a sidewalk or other unmarked right-of-way.

-Until further notice, the free baseball shuttle will be activated for each home game.
-Fans may take advantage of approximately 25,000 parking spaces in the downtown area, including the garage at the Shuttle pick-up stop at Central Ave. and Second St.) and ride the free baseball Shuttle to Tropicana Field. www.stpetetrolley.com.
+Board the FREE baseball shuttle!
+The shuttle will be activated for each home game.
+Fans may take advantage of approximately 25,000 parking spaces in the downtown area, including the garage at the Shuttle pick-up stop at Central Ave. and Second St.) and ride the FREE baseball Shuttle to Tropicana Field. www.stpetetrolley.com.
 Fans parking downtown are invited to patronize St. Petersburg's variety of shops and restaurants in the downtown retail district before heading off to the game.

 If you park on a city street, observe the posted parking restrictions, including timed zones.
 Also, only park in legal spaces.
 Don't block fire hydrants or driveways, or park too close to an intersection).